avarga/tkpath/doc/README.txt

  o Commands affected by changes

-    lower/raise: movement is constrained to siblings. if reference tagOrId not given it defaults to first/last item of the root items children.
+    lower/raise: movement is constrained to siblings.
+If reference tagOrId not given it defaults to first/last item of the root items children.
     Items which are not siblings to the reference tagOrId are silently ignored.
 Good or bad?